© 2020 All rights reserved

 “The operation gave me occasion to prove how delightful it was to be a writer.
 Carl charged me $1500 for the operation (well worth it), and I later wrote up a funny article about it (including my little verse) and charged $2000 for the piece.
 Ha, ha, and how do you like that, you old medical profession, you?
 (I was happier than ever that I hadn’t been accepted by any medical school!)”.

-We hope that these stories have inspired you to take your thyroid health under better control.
+We hope that these stories of celebrities with thyroid cancer have inspired you to take your thyroid health under better control.
 You can view app features on www.thyforlife.com and download ThyForLife’s thyroid tracking app in the Google Play Store at: https://play.google.com/store/apps/details?id=com.thyforlife.android&hl=en.

 © 2020 All rights reserved